-One of the driving force behind a culture of corporate social responsibility (CSR) 2.0 are millennials.
-They are driven by a need to be more than just corporate drones, but also responsible citizens.
+One of the driving force behind a culture of corporate social responsibility (CSR) 2.0 are the millennials.
+Their drive comes from a need to be more than just corporate drones, but also responsible citizens.
 It also helps that they account for $1 trillion worth of US consumer spending.
 CSR is vital to their corporate identity.

-A great example of this is the 1-1-1 Philanthropic model created by Salesforce.
+A great example of this is the 1-1-1 Philanthropic model that Salesforce created.
 This is based on a simple idea: Leverage their technology, people, and resources to improve communities throughout the world.
 They refer to it as their integrated philanthropic approach and since its founding, they have given more than $168 million in grants, 2.3 million hours of community service, and provided product donations for more than 32,000 nonprofits and higher education institutions.

 Sustainability and environmental responsibility go hand in hand with digitalization.
 It allows management more time and resources focused on their environment, awareness and how they can help improve their community.

-Digital transformation, when fully adopted by everyone, is major bold transformation that will have lasting impacts to society and our planet.
-Businesses, with their far-reaching influence on the lives of the people, are in a better position to lead the utilization of digital transformation to promote sustainability essential for the survival of the planet.
+Digital transformation, when fully adopted by everyone, is a major bold transformation that will have lasting impacts to society and our planet.
+Businesses, with their far-reaching influence on the lives of the people, are in a better position to lead the utilization of digital transformation.
+I will help promote sustainability essential for the survival of the planet.